Jana-Marie/OtterScreenAdapter/README.md

 ![](/front.png)

-# In a not 100% working condition! (will fix soon :3)
+# The PCB is in a not 100% working condition! (will fix soon :3)

 Video: https://twitter.com/JanHenrikH/status/1160707174835863553